jasmine150720/vdt2024/README.md

 - In each role, it is possible to customize the configuration of services through variables.
 - Allows deploying services on different hosts through the inventory file.

-### 4. Research topic : Who are you, platform engineering:
+### 4. Research topic : WHO ARE YOU, PLATFORM ENGINEERING
 Thank to KOL Nguyen Hoai Nam for introducing a fresh concept, which sparked inspiration for me to write this topic.
 For more details:[here]()